cvjena/PartDetectorDisovery/README.md

       year = {2014},
     }

+The following steps will guide you through the usage of the code.

 ## 1. Python Environment
 Setup a python environment, preferably a virtual environment using e. g. virtual_env.
 The requirements file might install more than you need.